 Speaking about season six, Heughan said, “We’re still in America, we’re in Fraser’s Ridge and there are some new characters who are friends and there are new foes, too… But we’re also building up to the War of Independence – nothing is ever easy in Outlander.”

-The series is currently back in production in Scotland, and executive producer Matthew B. Roberts has reassured fans that the show’s famously (ahem) intimate scenes won’t be going anywhere, despite some necessary safety adjustments during filming.
+Season six got back in production in Scotland following a long delay due to lockdown restrictions, and executive producer Matthew B. Roberts reassured fans that the show’s famously (ahem) intimate scenes won’t be going anywhere, despite some necessary safety adjustments during filming.

 “I didn’t want me or the staff changing what the story is for COVID.
 We have a lot of intimate scenes—that’s where we live and breathe.”
 Speaking to ELLE Magazine, he revealed that the solution came down to “testing, testing, testing,” adding: “We had to figure out how to make sure we tested everybody a million times before they walked onto set and keep that bubble as safe as possible.
 That was our main focus—making sure everybody feels safe walking onto a set in the studios and locations.”

 Despite safety being paramount, Roberts insists he wouldn’t sacrifice the tone of the show: “I don’t know how to write “COVID-friendly scenes,” certainly not an Outlander scene, because we are going to have people next to each other, being emotional—you talk close to people, and that’s where it transfers COVID.
 We had to figure out, how do we keep Outlander, Outlander?”

 He also revealed that some of these solutions included featuring fewer supporting background actors (for safety reasons), meaning that the show will rely on visual effects more.